Cardiology

 Mossab Aljuaid, MD

 I am originally from Saudi Arabia, where I earned my medical degree from King Saud University School of Medicine.
-After graduating, I spent a year in Washington D.C., where I attended George Washington University for a medical research fellowship program.
+After graduating, I spent a year in Washington, D.C., where I attended George Washington University for a medical research fellowship program.
 Then, I completed my residency training in internal medicine at the University of Utah.
-I am interested in atrial fibrillation, cardiac MRI, and mobile health technologies.
+I am interested in atrial fibrillation, cardiac MRI and mobile health technologies.
 I am planning on specializing in advanced cardiac electrophysiology.
-I enjoy traveling, skiing, playing/arguing about soccer, and playing chess with friends in my free time.
-Mossab Aljuaid MD
+I enjoy traveling, skiing, playing/arguing about soccer and playing chess with friends in my free time.

 Derya Arkonac, MD

-I studied biomedical engineering at Columbia University and went to medical school at Thomas Jefferson University in Philadelphia, PA.
+I studied biomedical engineering at Columbia University and went to medical school at Thomas Jefferson University in Philadelphia, Pa.
 I did my internal medicine residency and general cardiology fellowship at Mount Sinai Beth Israel in New York, NY.
 I am currently a fellow in cardiac electrophysiology.
-In my free time I love to travel, read, swim, and cook.
-Derya Arkonac MD
+In my free time, I love to travel, read, swim and cook.

 Khader Herzallah, MD

-I graduated medical school from the Dammam University in Saudi Arabia.
-I completed my residency in Michigan State University, Lansing, MI.
+I graduated from medical school at Dammam University in Saudi Arabia.
+I completed my residency at Michigan State University, Lansing, Mich.
 My long-term career and academic plans include subspecialty training in electrophysiology.
-My research focuses on establishing the prevalence and burden of arrhythmias in various diseases, as well as identifying optimal management strategies in each condition.
-More recently, I have grown interest in the field of cardiac stem cells and their electrophysiological properties.
-My extracurricular activities include soccer, basketball, tennis, music, and travel.
-Khader Herzallah, MD
+My research focuses on establishing the prevalence and burden of arrhythmias in various diseases and identifying optimal management strategies in each condition.
+More recently, I have grown interested in the field of cardiac stem cells and their electrophysiological properties.
+My extracurricular activities include soccer, basketball, tennis, music and travel.

 Akshat Khurana, MBBS

-I completed my basic physician training and advanced training in Cardiology from New Zealand.
-I have an interest in Interventional Cardiology and structural heart disease.
-In my spare time I enjoy watching cricket, snooker and playing chess.
-Akshat Khurana, MBBS
+I completed my basic physician training and advanced training in cardiology from New Zealand.
+I have an interest in interventional cardiology and structural heart disease.
+In my spare time, I enjoy watching cricket, snooker and playing chess.

 Nicolás Ruiz, MD

-I was born in San Pedro Sula, Honduras, and moved to the Texas to pursue my career in medicine.
-I completed medical school at The University of Texas Medical Branch, and subsequently pursued my Internal Medicine and Cardiology training at the University of Alabama at Birmingham Hospital.
-My Interventional Cardiology interests include complex PCI, catheter directed therapies for PE, and peripheral artery disease.
-Nicolás Ruiz, MD
+I was born in San Pedro Sula, Honduras, and moved to Texas to pursue my career in medicine.
+I completed medical school at The University of Texas Medical Branch, and subsequently pursued my internal medicine and cardiology training at the University of Alabama at Birmingham Hospital.
+My interventional cardiology interests include complex PCI, catheter-directed therapies for PE and peripheral artery disease.

 Cara Guardino, MD

 Attended Frank H. Netter MD School of Medicine at Quinnipiac University.
 Music has always been a passion of mine.
-I have played the piano since I was five years old, originally training at The Rivers School Conservatory in Weston, MA.
+I have played the piano since I was 5 years old, originally training at The Rivers School Conservatory in Weston, Mass.
 Athletics have also been a major part of my life.
 Other activities I enjoy include hiking, biking and skiing.
-Cara Guardino, MD

 Patrick Hyland, MD

-I grew up in New Jersey before completing my undergraduate degree at Boston College and attending medical school at Tufts.
-I then did my internal medicine residency and cardiology fellowship at Beth Israel Deaconess Medical Center prior to returning here for subspecialty training in Advanced Heart Failure & Transplant Cardiology.
+I grew up in New Jersey before completing my undergraduate degree at Boston College and attending medical school at Tufts MC.
+I then did my internal medicine residency and cardiology fellowship at Beth Israel Deaconess Medical Center prior to returning here for subspecialty training in advanced heart failure & transplant cardiology.
 I am particularly interested in the use of mechanical circulatory support devices and am conducting research investigating long-term clinical outcomes in patients who undergo durable LVAD implantation.
-When outside the hospital I enjoy spending time with my wife and daughter, walking along the Charles River Esplanade, and exploring New England.
-Patrick Hyland, MD
+When outside the hospital, I enjoy spending time with my wife and daughter, walking along the Charles River Esplanade and exploring New England.

 Mili Mehta, MD

 I was born & raised in New York, where I attended medical school at Columbia University.
-I then completed residency, chief residency, and cardiovascular disease fellowship at the Hospital of the University of Pennsylvania.
-I am interested in the care of patients focused on heart failure, critical care, and cardiomyopathies and am also passionate about quality improvement and medical education within the field of cardiology.
-Outside of the hospital, I enjoy hiking and running along bodies of water, brunches, board games, and chasing around my tireless toddler & pup.
-Mili Mehta, MD
+I then completed residency, chief residency and cardiovascular disease fellowship at the Hospital of the University of Pennsylvania.
+I am interested in the care of patients focused on heart failure, critical care, and cardiomyopathies and I am also passionate about quality improvement and medical education within the field of cardiology.
+Outside of the hospital, I enjoy hiking and running along bodies of water, brunches, board games and chasing around my tireless toddler and pup.

 Mirette Fahim, MD

-I graduated from Cairo University in Egypt then completed Cardiology residency/fellowship in Cairo University Hospitals earning a MSc and then joining the faculty there.
-I then went to Mayo Clinic Rochester for my PhD thesis based on Speckle Tracking Echocardiography followed by cardiac imaging research in Houston Methodist.
-I then completed internal medicine residency in Icahn School of Medicine Mount Sinai Beth Israel in New York City followed by Cardiac CT/MRI training in St Francis Hospital in Roslyn.
-My clinical interest is the use of multimodality imaging especially in structural interventions and valvular assessment.
+I graduated from Cairo University in Egypt, then completed a cardiology residency/fellowship in Cairo University Hospitals, earning an MSc and then joining the faculty there.
+I then went to Mayo Clinic Rochester for my PhD thesis based on Speckle Tracking Echocardiography, followed by cardiac imaging research at Houston Methodist.
+I then completed an internal medicine residency at Icahn School of Medicine Mount Sinai Beth Israel in New York City, followed by Cardiac CT/MRI training at St Francis Hospital in Roslyn.
+My clinical interest is the use of multimodality imaging, especially in structural interventions and valvular assessment.
 I also love to integrate that with research and teaching.
-In my free time I love to go kart racing, do handwork crafts, enjoy different outdoor activities whether swimming, biking or hiking; and traveling with my twin sister.
-Mirette Fahim, MD
+In my free time, I love to go-kart racing, do handwork crafts, enjoy different outdoor activities, whether swimming, biking, or hiking and travel with my twin sister.